amaiman/Devices-docs/surface-hub/create-and-test-a-device-account-surface-hub.md

 ## Apply ActiveSync policies to device accounts

-Surface Hubs on Windows 10 Team 1703 and earlier versions used AGctiveSync to sync mail & calendar.
+Surface Hubs on Windows 10 Team 1703 and earlier versions used ActiveSync to sync mail & calendar.

 The Surface Hub requirements for ActiveSync policies in your organization are as follows: